antronerds/r2-tutorials/docs/One_Gene_View.md

 In the one gene view plot we have investigated the gene expression of a single gene together with the sample annotation depicted below the graph.

 1. Thus far, we have been looking at the expression of MYCN ordered by the expression.
-From the one-gene-view adjustable settings menu there are also other analyses to select.
-Above the adjustable settings menu you can select different analysis types which are at you disposal as illustrated in Figure 4.
+From the one-gene view adjustable settings menu there are also other analyses to select.
+Above the adjustable settings menu you can select different analysis types which are at your disposal as illustrated in Figure 4.

 ![](_static/images/Onegeneview/OneGene_otheranalysis_v2.png "Figure 4: Other analysis type")